GJSayers/GS-Bio/READMEGSBIO.md

-Gemma Sayers Portfolio Project
+# Gemma Sayers Portfolio Project #

+## Contents ##
+---

+* UX
+  * Project Goals & Objectives
+  * User Goals
+  * Stakeholder Goals
+  * User Requirements and expectations
+  * Design choices

 Objective:

-To provide a portfolio site that serves inform the user of the work history between Gemma's extensive experience in the fashion industry in combination with her path to becoming a Full Stack Developer for maximum future career and freelance opportunities.
+To provide a portfolio site that serves **inform** the user of the work history between Gemma's extensive experience in the fashion industry in combination with her path to becoming a Full Stack Developer for maximum future career and freelance opportunities.

 Goals: